 When I wrote a short post some time ago about Depression and Writing, I didn’t give much thought to the connection.

-However, due to the number of times that short piece has been read, I decided to look a little deeper into the link between depression and creativity.
+However, due to the number of times that short piece has been read, I decided to look a little deeper into the link between mental illness and creativity.

 My first stop was an article from CNN — The dark side of creativity: Depression + anxiety x madness = genius?